 - Trust Accounts

 One key aspect to consider when comparing a traditional advisor to the Betterment Premium service is the type of service offered by the advisor.
 The term financial advisor has many different meanings and encompasses a wide variety of services.
 A financial advisor may be a CFP® professional who does much more than provide investment advice.
 They may do your taxes or help you plan for your estate or help you analyze your insurance needs as well.
 There are also financial advisors who strictly manage your investments and will not advise you on any other financial decisions.

 The Betterment Premium plan gives you unlimited access to CFP® professionals who will help you make decisions involving your financial landscape.
 Pair this with investment management and Betterment has a very powerful and competitive service.
 This may be a higher level of service than a traditional investment advisor who strictly manages your investments may offer.

 It is important to know the services offered when you are looking at working with a financial advisor.
 Do they offer tax preparation or planning?
 Will they help you plan for your retirement?
 This is where the key difference between investment management and wealth management comes into play.
 Wealth management involves holistic financial planning taking every variable of your financial landscape into account rather than just your investment portfolio.

 The Case For Betterment Premium

-In most cases, Betterment will work best for cost sensitive investors.
-Betterment Premium is offered for a 0.40% annual asset management fee, compared to the industry average of 1%.
+In most cases, Betterment will work best for fee sensitive investors.
+Betterment Premium is available for a 0.40% annual asset management fee.
+The industry average fee is 1%.
 This allows you to keep more of your money invested.
 While these fees do not sound like a lot, the compounded fee is often staggering.
 Over time the savings on fees could add up over many years.
 Their service also comes with the advantage of saving on taxes due to Betterment’s tax loss harvesting feature.

 The Case For A Traditional Financial Advisor